Phillymcdee/founderOS/READMEv2.md

 All domains share the same 5-layer architecture.

+> **Founder usage example**
+> This repo also backs a personal goal: using the OS to run a small portfolio of agent-native products that generate ~$1M+ annual profit with minimal ongoing human hours.
+> See `PORTFOLIO_STRATEGY.md` for how the OS is applied to that goal.

 ### Code layout (concrete mapping)

 In this repo, the layers map to folders like this: